GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/ApiClient/CreateInputDeviceFromDescription.md

 # ApiClient.CreateInputDeviceFromDescription method

-Use this function to create a device of from a controller's description file.
+Use this function to create a device from a controller's description file.
 Use "LoadDeviceDescription" to obtain the jsonDescription string, or create your own.

 ```csharp
 public string CreateInputDeviceFromDescription(string jsonDescription, string deviceName,